Medical Abortion: Preparing for your consultation

 You will see the doctor for counselling, blood tests and ultrasound assessment first (you don’t have to see the ultrasound).
 This assessment step may occasionally be performed by one of our nurses.

 After the assessment, the doctor will take a thorough medical history to ensure that the medical termination is a suitable option for you.
 They will explain about the procedure, the steps, any possible complications and aftercare.
 This will be your opportunity to ask the medical staff any further questions or discuss any concerns you may have.

-The first step of the medical termination (mifepristone) is usually administered at the clinic.
+The first step of the early medical abortion (mifepristone) can be taken at the clinic or at home.

 Most women do not start bleeding until after

 they have taken step 2 (misoprostol) which is taken at home after 24-48 hours.

 Pain relief and anti-nausea medication can be prescribed as needed.

 The doctor will discuss future contraception options during your consultation.
 Some methods of contraception can be started at the time of, or shortly after the medical termination tablets are taken.
 Other methods of contraception can be started at your follow up appointment or at the next menstrual period.

 Generally, the total time you will be at our clinic is 45min - 1.5 hours for a medical procedure.

 Follow up is essential to ensure that the medical abortion has completed successfully.
 Often the doctor will ask you to repeat a pregnancy hormone blood test 7 days after the procedure and to also have a check up appointment 2-3 weeks after the medical abortion.
 Follow up can be tailored to individual circumstances.